The Benefit of Splitting Pension Income

 If you receive a larger pension than your spouse or common-law partner, it may be beneficial to transfer over a portion of your income on your tax return.
 This technique reduces your taxable income by shifting a portion to the lower-earning partner, thus reducing your overall tax burden as a retired couple or household.

-Pension Income Splitting Eligibility
+Qualifying for Pension Income Splitting

-In order to qualify to split your pension income, you and your spouse or common-law partner must reside in Canada and live together at the end of the year.
+- In order to qualify to split your pension income, you and your spouse or common-law partner must reside in Canada and live together at the end of the year.

-Eligible Pension Income
+Pension Income Eligible For Splitting

 Which pension income is eligible for splitting depends on both the age of the pensioner and the type of pension received.
 Pension payments from programs such as CPP (Canada Pension Plan) and OAS (Old Age Security) are not eligible for pension splitting regardless of age.
 If you are the recipient of the pension and are 65 or older, you may split income from your RRSP, RRIF, life annuity, and other qualifying payments.
-If you are under 65, only certain life annuity payments and amounts received from the death of a spouse (such as RRSP and RRIF) are eligible for pension splitting.It is important to note that Quebec taxpayers under 65 are no longer able to split pension income for provincial income tax purposes only.
+If you are under 65, only certain life annuity payments and amounts received from the death of a spouse (such as RRSP and RRIF) are eligible for pension splitting.
+Lump-sum pension payments, foreign pension, transferred RERIF amount, and non-registered pension plans are not eligible for pension splitting.

 Splitting Pension Income

 - You may transfer up to 50 percent of your pension to your spouse or common-law partner.